codyaverett/Scripts/README.md

 Shell-Scripts
 =============

 Scripts I wrote to make my life easier.
-They are easy to rename, so if you want to use them you may rename them to what ever you feel like.
+They are easy to rename, so if you want to use them you may modify or rename them to what ever you feel like.

 	TODO:
 		Comment all current 4 scripts to make them human readable